jhorv/Exercises/readme.md

 For the time being, I'll do some of the easier problems, starting with [Maximum Subarray](https://www.hackerrank.com/challenges/maxsubarray).

 UPDATE: That one was simple enough.
 I did not even have to formalize the problem as a DP problem anyway.
 Now, [Coin Change](https://www.hackerrank.com/challenges/coin-change?h_r=next-challenge&h_v=legacy) is a true DP problem, similar to the knapsack one.

+UPDATE: Done with Coin Exchange.
+It took me 3h and 2.5h of those hours was figuring out how to emulate a double loop in Haskell.
+My solution was pretty bad - list comprehensions.

+Though just as I finished that last sentence, I thought of how I would do this in Futhark and realized a much better solution that could be realized using nested maps.

+Ah, damn.
+I am distracted for some reason.
+I completely forgot that I already have aspects of the functional array style in my arsenal.
+It also now occurs to me now why the `accum` function exists in `Data.Vector`.

+I might be overwhelmed by Haskell's size...

+For the [Candies](https://www.hackerrank.com/challenges/candies?h_r=next-challenge&h_v=legacy) I'll see whether I can realize the lessons that I realized that now.
+Now that I know how to do DP in a purely functional style, I'll try avoiding lists and maps do the next problem using vectors types.